 Angela S. García is a sociologist and an Assistant Professor in the School of Social Service Administration.
 Her research interests include international migration, law and society, race and ethnicity, urban sociology, social policy, and mixed and comparative methods.
 García studies the consequences of socio-legal inclusion and exclusion for marginalized immigrant groups in the United States, Spain, and Latin America.
 Focusing on subnational (state and local) immigration laws, she charts how immigrants’ everyday lives, incorporation, and health are shaped by the legal contexts in which they reside.

-García’s research has earned awards from the International Migration Section of the American Sociological Association and the Society for the Advancement of Socio-Economics.
-Her policy brief on the lives of undocumented immigrants in restrictive socio-legal contexts was cited in a 2015 amicus brief filed by states in support of the expanded Deferred Action for Childhood Arrivals (DACA) and Deferred Action for Parental Accountability (DAPA) executive actions.
+García’s research has earned awards from the American Sociological Association's International Migration Section and the Society for the Advancement of Socio-Economics.
+Her work on the lives of undocumented immigrants in restrictive destinations was cited in a 2015 amicus brief filed by states in support of the expanded Deferred Action for Childhood Arrivals (DACA) and Deferred Action for Parental Accountability (DAPA) executive actions.

 At the University of Chicago, García is an Associate Faculty Member in the Department of Sociology, and a Faculty Affiliate at the Center for the Study of Race, Politics, and Culture, the Katz Center for Mexican Studies, and the Center for Latin American Studies.
 At the University of California San Diego, she is an External Research Associate with the Center for Comparative Immigration Studies.
 She is also a Scholar Affiliate with the Scholars Strategy Network.

 García holds a PhD in Sociology from the Department of Sociology at the University of California, San Diego and a MA in Latin American Studies, also from UCSD.